 The City of Hobart is rejuvenating the iconic Organ Pipes and Pinnacle tracks on kunanyi/Mount Wellington.

-The overall objective is to provide a 2-3 hours walk suitable for people with some bushwalking experience and of average fitness.
+The project objective is to provide a 2-3 hours walk suitable for people with some bushwalking experience and of average fitness.

-The walk is along a historic track through the sub-alpine environment, and provides spectacular views of Hobart and the Organ Pipes.
+The walk follows an historic track through a sub-alpine environment, and provides spectacular views of Hobart and the Organ Pipes.

-The new works will use the same style, techniques and materials as the original works and will be carefully blended in with the existing track and surrounds.
+The new works use the same style, techniques and materials as the original works and are carefully blended in with the existing track and surrounds.